 Companies shipping chemicals worldwide need to keep up to date with the changing regulations, and different regions or countries have their own specific registration / notification requirements that companies must adhere to.

 In North America, the United States’ Toxic Substances Control Act (TSCA) and Canada’s Environmental Protection Act (CEPA) require regulatory assessment and compliance.

-Rest of World Chemical Notifications
+Around the World Chemical Notifications

 How does it all work?

 Our experienced team of industry experts listen to you, develop the necessary solutions and provide the level of service you require.
 We can manage specific projects within the compliance process or the whole compliance programme for you.